 Can you be a content writer with bad grammar?
 Interestingly, this common affliction plagues the industry.
 I know most of us aren’t native English speakers, but seriously, how can you be a content writer if you have bad grammar?

 Nothing ruins a good story better than bad grammar!
 It makes you look sloppy and leaves a bad impression on your audience!

 If you really want to stand out and let potential employers know that you aren’t a beginner willing to work for chump change, improve your grammar!

 Rule 2: Aim For Readability!

-One of the most beginner mistakes I see content writers making is using too much jargon or throwing your dictionary at your readers.
+One of the most beginner content writing mistakes I see people making is using too much jargon or throwing your dictionary at your readers.